-5.6 Technical and Cost Proposal Analysis
+5.7 Technical and Cost Proposal Analysis

-Upon delivery of the Proposer's Cost Proposal at the time and date outlined in the Milestone Schedule, the Statement of Qualifications (SOQ) Score, the Technical Score, and the Quality Credit Score will be provided confidentially in a sealed envelope to each Proposer.
-After distribution of the scores, SCDOT will convene a closed session meeting; at which time, the Cost Proposals of Proposers with responsive Technical Proposals will be opened so that the analysis may be conducted.
+Upon delivery of the Proposer's Cost Proposal at the time and date outlined in the Milestone Schedule, SCDOT will convene a closed session meeting; at which time, the Cost Proposals of Proposers with responsive Technical Proposals will be opened so that the analysis may be conducted.

-The Total Cost to Complete and all other weighted criteria factors for each respective Proposer will be entered into the weighted criteria formula to determine a total weighted criteria score.
-Each Total Cost to Complete will be analyzed relative to the other weighted criteria factors and compared against the confidential SCDOT Engineer's Estimate.
+The Total Cost to Complete shown on the Cost Proposal Bid Form for each respective Proposer will be entered into a spreadsheet and analyzed.
+Each Total Cost to Complete will be compared against the confidential SCDOT Engineer's Estimate.
 SCDOT will analyze the Proposals to determine if an award is justified.
 Upon completion of the analysis, the closed session will be adjourned and a public announcement will be made at the time and date outlined in the Milestone Schedule.

-If upon analysis, there are no apparent concerns with the Proposals, the total weighted criteria score and the Cost Proposal information along with the SOQ Score, Technical Score, and Quality Credit Score for each Proposer will be read aloud during the public announcement.
-SCDOT intends to award the contract to the Proposer with the highest Weighted Criteria Score.
+If upon analysis, there are no apparent concerns with the Proposals, the Total Cost to Complete and the Cost Proposal information for each Proposer will be read aloud during the public announcement.
+SCDOT intends to award the contract to the Proposer with the lowest Total Cost to Complete.
 However, the project may be cancelled after opening, but prior to the issuance of an award, when such action is determined in writing to clearly be in the best interest of the SCDOT.
 If the RFP is cancelled, Cost Proposals may be returned to the Proposers and a new solicitation may be conducted for the Project.

-If upon analysis, there are concerns with the Proposals, the Cost Proposal information, SOQ Scores, Technical Scores, and Quality Credit Scores will not be read aloud and the Proposers will be advised whether SCDOT will hold discussions or cancel the procurement.
+If upon analysis, there are concerns with the Proposals, the Cost Proposal information will not be read aloud and the Proposers will be advised whether SCDOT will hold discussions or cancel the procurement.